-If a source has not yet been published but the publication decision has been made, indicate it for example as follows: (Example Work, at the press).
+If a source has not yet been published but the publication decision has been made, indicate it for example as follows: (in print, forthcoming).
 Do not give the publication year even if you know it.

 1 Make sure that you do not use an en dash where there should be a hyphen.
 Your word processor may automatically change the length of dashes or hyphens, producing a wrong character in certain cases.
 You are therefore recommended to remove any unwanted settings.